jyio/andbot/README.md

 	andbot init
 	andbot manifest

+To download the source code for building CyanogenMod, do

 	andbot sync -j16

-The first command above might ask you a couple of questions, and the last command might take a while to download ~6gb of source code.
-The last command might also fail with an error like
+It might take a while to download ~6gb of source code, and the sync might fail with an error like

 	error: Cannot fetch CyanogenMod/android_prebuilt

-To work around this, run `andbot github-https` and repeat the previous command.
+To work around this, run `andbot github-https` and retry.
 The `andbot sync` command also takes care of cherry-picking some useful commits that have not yet been merged, as well as adding the `stddef.h` inclusion directive to `linker.cpp`.

 Next, you must copy proprietary files from your NOOK Color.
 To do this, plug the device into your computer and run